rvarun7777/Self-Driving-Car-Nanodegree/Term 1/P3-Behavioral Cloning/README.md

 * If the simulated car drives around track 1 continuously within the lane boundaries for several laps, a copy of the model weights file is saved as `model.h5`

 ## Simulation
+The files in the Simulation folder is required to run in the simulator.

 Recommended settings: 640x480, fastest